 - The roles of private and public sectors in food systems (e.g. how the public sector can enable private sector investments, how the private sector involve in community engagement and supply chains at local levels).

-The deadline for submitting oral and poster presentations and concept note for session proposal is 8 May 2023.
+The deadline for submitting oral and poster presentations and concept note for session proposal has been extended to 6 June 2023.

 Read HERE de guidelines